thoughtspot/thoughtspot.github.io/_complex-search/about-pivoting-a-table.md

 You can restructure your pivot table by moving these values under **Configure Chart** or by dragging and dropping column headings on the table itself.
-If you right click on a the row headings, the system displays a contextual sort menu:
+If you right-click a row heading, the system displays a contextual sort menu:

 ![]({{ site.baseurl }}/images/pivot-context-menu.png)